Siyuan-Li201/TransferFuzz/README.md

 ## 5. Result Analysis

 35 of the 38 new vuls in the paper were successful.
+In addition to the three unverified vulnerabilities presented in the paper, we also discovered two others (CVE-2022-34526 and CVE-2017-9147) that also could not be verified.
-The main reasons for the unverifiable vulnerabilities are as follows (also introduced in the paper):
+We analyzed these bad cases to inform future research.
+The main reasons for the unverifiable vulnerabilities are as follows:

-- Existing methods are prototypes and require additional engineering efforts, such as in-process instrumentation, to adapt to more software..
+- Existing methods are prototypes and require additional engineering efforts, such as in-process instrumentation, to adapt to more software (For three unverified vulnerabilities presented in the paper).
-- Some vulnerabilities are difficult to trigger by fuzzing, and there are no key bytes to bypass the conditional branch.
+- Some vulnerabilities are difficult to trigger by fuzzing, and there are no key bytes to bypass the conditional branch (For CVE-2022-34526 and CVE-2017-9147).

+<br><br>

+## 6. Extra Bad Case Analysis

 <br><br>